Ocular migraines are a rare form of migraines, affecting 1 in 200 migraine sufferers.

 What is a migraine aura?

-Migraine auras cause binocular visual distortions, but may also cause numbness or tingling, mental fog, or changes in taste, smell, or sense of touch.
+Migraine auras cause visual distortions, but may also cause numbness or tingling, mental fog, or changes in taste, smell, or sense of touch.

 An aura can occur with or without a migraine headache, and may sometimes precede the headache.